simoninireland/org-sta-fh/README.md

 ## To be done

--   Handle feedback for groups of students, with group and individual feedback and grades
+-   Handle feedback for groups of students, with group feedback and grades
--   Turn this into a "proper" export backend
--   Automate upload to MMS
+-   Handle cohort-wide general feedback

 ## Acknowledgements